shearern/drupal-deployment-tools/README.md

 Glossary
 --------

+    Asset                   Assets are the general name for any of the non-user generated files that make up a Drupal install.
+This includes PHP code, Images, JavaScript, CSS, etc.
+                            Asset files shouldn't be writable by the www-user.

     Component               Any distributed (or locally developed) Drupal asset such as modules, themes, and libraries.
 Event the Drupal base code is considered a component